Faris-Abualnaja/FDTD-1D/README.md

     - FDTD-1D-1c-i: Changed factor from 0.5 -> 1.0
     - FDTD-1D-1c-ii: Changed factor from 0.5 -> 1.1
     - FDTD-1D-1c-iii: Changed factor from 0.5 -> 0.25
+- FDTD-1D-1c: Continuing from FDTD-1D-1c, we now look at boundary conditions and ensure they are absorbing.
+    - FDTD-1D-1d-i: At the boundaries the wave propagate through.
+Introduce previous Ex and Hz variables to assign Ex[0], Ex[max], Hz[0], and Hz[max] values.